Ozath/ot-harjoitustyo/sudoku/dokumentaatio/vaatimusmaarittely.md

   - Entering an invalid number into a cell can alert the player immediately.
   - Use highlighting/colors for valid/invalid number placements.
   - A helper option.
+- Auto-solver for game grid using backtracking algorithm.